box-community/community-guidelines/README.md

 * Scripts
 * ...and more

-Support for these projects is provided by the individuals maintainers and might vary from one project to the next.
+Support for these projects is provided by the individual maintainers and might vary from one project to the next.

 For Box's official SDKs, the CLI, and any other officially supported code make sure to head over to [github.com/box](https://github.com/box).